achtaitaipai/odyc-doc/src/content/doc/2-logic--3-game-state/en.md

 ## <Emoji src="🚫" /> `clear`

-The `clear()` method stops the game and replaces the display with a solid color:
+The `clear()` method allows you to stop the game and replace the display with a solid color:

 ```js
 game.clear() // Clear with background color